 New Credential Guard features in Windows 10, version 1511

 - Credential Manager support.
 Credentials that are stored with Credential Manager, including domain credentials, are protected with Credential Guard with the following considerations:

-- Credentials that are saved by the Remote Desktop Protocol cannot be used.
+- Credentials that are saved by the Remote Desktop Protocol can't be used.
 Employees in your organization can manually store credentials in Credential Manager as generic credentials.

 - Applications that extract derived domain credentials using undocumented APIs from Credential Manager will no longer be able to use those saved derived credentials.

 - Enable Credential Guard without UEFI lock.
 You can enable Credential Guard by using the registry.
-This allows you to disable Credential Guard remotely.
+This setting allows you to disable Credential Guard remotely.
 However, we recommend that Credential Guard is enabled with UEFI lock.
-You can configure this by using Group Policy.
+You can do this configuration by using Group Policy.

 - CredSSP/TsPkg credential delegation.
-CredSSP/TsPkg cannot delegate default credentials when Credential Guard is enabled.
+CredSSP/TsPkg can't delegate default credentials when Credential Guard is enabled.

 Easier certificate management

 For Windows 10-based devices, you can use your MDM server to directly deploy client authentication certificates using Personal Information Exchange (PFX), in addition to enrolling using Simple Certificate Enrollment Protocol (SCEP), including certificates to enable Windows Hello for Business in your enterprise.
 You'll be able to use MDM to enroll, renew, and delete certificates.

 In Windows 10, Microsoft Passport replaces passwords with strong two-factor authentication that consists of an enrolled device and a Windows Hello (biometric) or PIN.